 Arizona Divorce Process

-Arizona Divorce Process | Filing for Divorce
+Arizona Divorce Process: Step 1 Filing for Divorce

-Since Arizona is a no-fault state, the Arizona divorce process provide that neither spouse needs to provide an actual reason in order to obtain a dissolution of marriage.
+Since Arizona is a no-fault state, neither spouse needs to give a reason to obtain a dissolution of marriage.
 At least one spouse needs to be able to assert the marriage is irretrievably broken.
-Additional laws apply for couples that chose to have a “covenant marriage.”
+Additional laws apply to couples that chose to have a “covenant marriage.”

-If you choose to represent yourself and you do not follow the laws and the Arizona divorce process and procedures applicable to your case, it may damage your chances of obtaining certain benefits and utilizing certain rights.
-This can be particularly problematic if your case goes to trial, as the judge could determine you not be allowed to present specific evidence or call certain witnesses to the stand.
+While everyone is entitled to represent themselves in their divorce, if you do so, the court will expect you to follow all the applicable laws and correct Arizona divorce processes that apply to the case at hand even though you are not a divorce attorney.
+If you choose to represent yourself and you do not follow the laws and the Arizona divorce procedures applicable to your case, it may damage your chances of obtaining certain benefits and utilizing your legal rights.
+This can be particularly problematic if your case goes to trial, as the judge could determine you not be allowed to present evidence or call certain witnesses to the stand.

-- Termination of the marriage.
+- Termination of the marriage

-Determination of spousal maintenance or alimony.
+- Determination of spousal maintenance or alimony

-Optional restoration of the last name of the requesting spouse.
+- Optional restoration of the last name of the requesting spouse

 You can call the experienced Scottsdale and Phoenix Arizona divorce attorneys at (480)305-8300 to get your questions regarding the Arizona divorce process answered.
 Our attorneys have over 100 years combined family law legal experience.